xkhoo/EE282_new/homework4.md

 ```
 - `PLOT_OUTDIR="output/figures/homework4/extra_credit"`

 The final dotplots showing the best one-to-one alignments and the many-to-many alignments between the iso-1 assembly and the FlyBase contig assembly were saved as `iso1_vs_flybase_contig_best.png` and `iso1_vs_flybase_contig_many.png`, respectively.
+The `iso1_vs_flybase_contig_best.png` dotplot shows that the iso-1 assembly aligned strongly with the FlyBase contig assembly, as most alignments fell along positive diagonal blocks.
+The fragmented pattern of these alignment blocks was consistent with the contig-level nature of the FlyBase assembly.
+The `iso1_vs_flybase_contig_many.png` dotplot shows the same overall positive diagonal structure but it contained more off-diagonal dots and dense clusters of alignments.
+These extra alignments reflected the retention of multiple valid matches in the many-to-many filtering step and likely arose from repetitive, duplicated, or fragmented regions.

 ## References
 Marçais G, Delcher AL, Phillippy AM, Coston R, Salzberg SL, Zimin A. 2018.
 MUMmer4: A fast and versatile genome alignment system.
 PLoS Comput Biol 14: e1005944.